 Dogs must be on-leash in the state park, but they are allowed in the lake off-leash at "Dog Beach" near the start/finish of the run.

-A perfect beginner trail run to tour Donner Memorial State Park and finish with a cool dip in Donner Lake.
+This loop makes for a perfect beginner run to tour Donner Memorial State Park and finish with a cool dip in Donner Lake.
 Enjoy Donner Lake and Pacific Crest Mountain views as you explore the historic Donner Memorial State Park, including the Emigrant Monument that honors the ill-fated Donner Party as well as other UNAFRAID pioneers.
-Much of the run is on a crushed granite path, but the back 1.25-mile piece is dirt singletrack with a gentle climb.
+Much of the run is on a crushed granite path, but the back 1.25-mile section is dirt singletrack with a gentle climb.
 This section currently includes some fun technical obstacles (i.e. downed trees) thanks to the big winter of 2016-17.

 Features: Swimming — Views